-- (05-10-17) (f) Stand Down Stand Sit - 12.12.3 The orders for this exercise are "Stand (or Down) your dog" (according (44-09-17) to the sequence to be performed), "Leave your dog," "Back to your dog" and "Exercise finished." - 12.12.4 The handler shall stand where indicated by the judge, which shall be (05-10-17) about 1.8m (6 ft) behind a clearly marked line, with the dog sitting in heel position.
+- 12.11.4 The orders for this exercise are "Stand (or Down) your dog" (according to the sequence to be performed), "Leave your dog," "Back to your dog" and "Exercise finished." - 12.11.5 The handler shall stand where indicated by the judge, which shall be about 1.8m (6 ft) behind a clearly marked line, with the dog sitting in heel position.
 On the judge's orders, the handler will give the first position command and/or signal.
 On further order, the handler will give the command and/or signal to stay, walk straight forward about 3 m (10 ft) beyond the line, and turn to face the dog, standing with hands and arms hanging naturally at the sides.
 On specific signals from the judge, the handler shall command and/or signal the dog to assume the position ordered.
-Finally, the judge will order the handler to return by walking around behind the dog to heel position. - 12.12.5 The dog should remain in the last position until the judge orders "Exer-(05-10-17) cise finished." - 12.12.6 No dog shall qualify that fails to change position correctly after a single - (05-10-17) command and/or signal, hold that position until the next command and/ or signal, remain in the final position until the handler has returned to heel position or steps over the 1.8 m (6 ft) line at any time. - 12.12.7 Substantial or minor deductions, depending on the circumstances, shall (05-10-17) be given for a dog that makes minor moves from the position commanded at any time or is slow to respond.
+Finally, the judge will order the handler to return by walking around behind the dog to heel position. - 12.11.6 The dog should remain in the last position until the judge orders "Exercise finished." - 12.11.7 No dog shall qualify that fails to change position correctly after a single command and/or signal, hold that position until the next command and/or signal, remain in the final position until the handler has returned to heel position or steps over the 1.8 m (6 ft) line at any time. - 12.11.8 Substantial or minor deductions, depending on the circumstances, shall be given for a dog that makes minor moves from the position commanded at any time or is slow to respond.